• Skip to main content

 The Claremont House

 One of the most important locations in season four is the Claremont House, a circa 1882 Victorian home that previously operated as a bed and breakfast but has since closed and been listed for sale.
-It serves as the home of Victor Creel and where his family is killed.
-The house is a ten-minute drive away from Berry and while not open to the public, you can see the exterior from the street.
+It serves as the home of Victor Creel, where his family was killed.
+The house is a ten-minute drive away from Berry, and while not open to the public, you can see the exterior from the street.

 For more filming locations from the show, visit the Stranger Things Fandom Wiki.